Digital Wallet Adoption Still Moving at a Snail’s Pace: Print Preview

 “We are getting a lot of inquiries.
 Credit unions are trying to figure out what digital wallets are and what they do,” said Amanda Smith, senior technology and innovation manager at the Rancho Cucamonga, Calif.-based Co-Op Financial Services.
 “We recently did a webinar on the topic and had one of our largest (turnouts) to date.”

-There are at least a half dozen viable digital wallet products already on the market.
-On that list is the Starbucks wallet, which has become very popular.
+There are at least a half dozen viable digital wallet products already on the market and pioneering consumers are busy using them.
+On that list is the Starbucks wallet, which some experts consider to be the most successful because it is in so many hands.
 Square is another that continues to win strong buzz.